Kristof-oe/eks-terraform/README.md

 - **Multi-Zone Database Issue** → Used AWS RDS for Django + EFS for shared storage
 - **Ingress & Security** → Implemented an NLB with proper IAM policies
 - **Observability Gaps** → Deployed Prometheus and Grafana for metrics and dashboarding
-- **Scalability Needs** → Integrated Karpenter for dynamic node provisioning
+- **Scalability Needs** → Integrated Autoscaler for dynamic node provisioning
-- **Complex Helm/K8s Management** → Adopted ArgoCD for GitOps-style infrastructure management